ciceksepetitech/sqlapi/README.md

 # SQL API

-SQL API is designed to be able to run SQL queries on relational databases without any configuration by simple HTTP call.
-The request contains the DB credentials and the SQL query as well.
+SQL API is designed to be able to run queries on databases without any configuration by simple HTTP call.
+The request contains the DB credentials and the query as well.

 **Warning!** Do not use it in production.
 SQL API is suitable for test environments.
 In particular for `integration tests`.